Aphrodite – Greek Goddess of Love and Beauty

 Aphrodite in Art and Literature

 Aphrodite is well represented in art throughout the ages.
-She was most famously captured in Sandro Botticelli’s 1486 CE, the Birth of Venus, prominently displayed in the National Museum in Rome.
+She was most famously captured in Sandro Botticelli’s 1486 CE, the Birth of Venus, prominently displayed in the Uffizi Gallery in Florence, Italy.
 The judgment of Paris is also a popular subject in ancient Greek art.

 Aphrodite is usually depicted clothed in Archaic and Classical Art with an embroidered band or girdle across her chest, which supposedly held her powers of seductive allure, desire, and love.
 It was only later during the 4th century BCE when artists started depicting her naked or semi-naked.